 Hawai’i Volcanoes National Park (Hawaii)

 Open 24/7, Volcanoes National Park is best experienced after dark when you can really see the contrast of the glowing lava bubbling against the night sky.
-You can also walk through lava tubes, which feel like an elevated version of a cave tour.
+Saunter through the lava tubes, which feel like an elevated version of a cave tour.

 Rocky Mountain National Park (Colorado)

-The most popular and photographed spot in Rocky Mountain National Park is Dream Lake, an easy 2.2-mile walk to a glowing reflective pool with the snowcapped peaks in the background.
-The area gets pretty slushy in the winter (and even late spring) so snowshoes are advised.
-Make sure you stalk Instagram before you go to know what conditions to expect.
-The upper part of the park is at a much higher altitude and can be 10-20 degrees cooler than the lower sections so plan accordingly and dress in layers.
+The most popular and photographed spot in Rocky Mountain National Park is Dream Lake, an easy 2.2-mile wooded walk to a glowing reflective pool with beautiful snowcapped peaks in the background.
+The area gets pretty slushy in the winter (and even into late spring) so snowshoes are advised.
+Make sure you stalk their Instagram geotag before you go to know what conditions to expect.
+The upper part of the park is at a higher altitude and can be 10-20 degrees cooler than the lower sections so plan accordingly and dress in layers.

-Pro Tip: There will likely be signs saying the parking lot is full and you have to take a shuttle to Bear Lake Trailhead (the start of the Dream Lake hike), but we ignored this and waited for someone to leave.
-Avoid the shuttle if you can.
+Pro Tip: There will likely be signs saying the parking lot is full and you have to take a shuttle to Bear Lake Trailhead (the start of the Dream Lake hike), but you can also just wait for someone to leave.
+Avoid the shuttle if at all possible.

 Wind Cave (South Dakota)

-One of the longest and most complex cave systems in the world, Wind Cave is an underground maze hidden under the South Dakota prairie.
-The only way to visit is by guided tour, as you cannot explore on your own.
-That doesn’t mean some tours are not more touristy than others.
-If you’re adventurous, try the Candlelight or Wild Cave Tour, which are meant for more physically fit individuals as they involve crawling around in the dark via headlamp.
+One of the longest and most complex cave systems in the world, Wind Cave is an underground maze hidden below the South Dakota prairie.
+The only way to visit is by guided tour, but some tours are more touristy than others.
+If you’re adventurous, try the Candlelight or Wild Cave Tour, which are meant for more physically fit individuals as they involve crawling in the dark via headlamp.

-Pro Tip: Make reservations for all tours in advance – they do book up.
+Pro Tip: Advanced reservations are required for all tours – they do book up.

 Yellowstone National Park (Wyoming, Montana, Idaho)

-Yellowstone spans three states and has eight visitor centers, which means there are multiple points of entry.
-Old Faithful is the most well-known attraction and the most famous geyser in the world.
-I personally found the hot springs more interesting with the Grand Prismatic Spring an incredible rainbow of color (and as impressive as it looks online).
+Spanning three states, Yellowstone National Park is massive.
+Armed with eight visitor centers and multiple points of entry, make sure you do your homework and know where the attractions you want to see are (because they legitimately can be hours apart).
+Old Faithful is the most famous geyser in the world, but I personally found the hot springs more interesting with the Grand Prismatic Spring an incredible rainbow of color (and as impressive as it looks online).
 Don’t miss the Lower Geyser Basin, which has suspended boardwalks over 100 bubbling geothermal features.

 Zion National Park (Utah)

-Zion is akin to the Disney World of national parks since you have to take a shuttle with audio commentary to the various points of interest.
-Yup, it gets so crowded you can only drive through the park in winter.
-On the upside, if you sit through the entire route, the 45-minute guided tour takes you through all sections of the park so you know whereto spend the rest of your day and get your bearings.
-The Narrows slot canyons should be on your bucket list (sadly I’ve never gotten to do them as the water levels have always been to high), but it is often closed for flood warnings.
+In my opinion, Zion is the Disney World of national parks since you have to take a shuttle with audio commentary to the various points of interest.
+Yup, it gets so crowded you can only drive through the park in the winter months.
+On the upside, if you stay on the bus, the 45-minute guided tour takes you through all sections of the park so it’s a good way to initially get your bearings and plan your attack.
+The Narrows famous slot canyons should be on your bucket list, but it is often closed for flood warnings (sadly the water levels have always been too high when I’ve been there).
 Angel’s Landing is another popular endeavor if you’re not afraid of heights.
-Google it before you go, it’s a super steep, single-file climb hugging a rock wall, clinging to a chain nailed to the cliff.
-If that’s not your cup of tea, Emerald Pools might be more your speed, a relaxed few-mile long waterfall hike.
+Google it before you go, as it is a super steep, harrowing, single-file climb hugging a cliff that’ll have you scrambling on a chain nailed right into the rock wall.
+If that’s not your cup of tea, Emerald Pools may be more your speed, an easy and relaxed waterfall hike.